Asia Pacific Economic Cooperation

 APEC recognizes that women are critical to achieving sustainable economic development in the region.
 APEC’s agenda emphasizes the significance of women’s economic empowerment and the greater inclusion of women in the regional economy.
 In 1998, it held its First Ministerial Meeting on Women in the Philippines, which resulted in adopting the “Framework for the Integration of Women in APEC” within APEC groups.

 To support the implementation of the Framework, the following APEC groups on women were established:

 - The Women Leaders Network (WLN), an informal, dynamic network founded in Manila, Philippines, in 1996, brought together women leaders in the private and public sectors to provide policy recommendations to APEC officials.
 Some of its major accomplishments are:

 - Creation of the APEC Gender Focal Point Network (GFPN)

 - Recognition of the “unique contribution of indigenous women” to the economy by the APEC Ministers Responsible for Trade in 1999

 - An Ad-Hoc Advisory Group on Gender Integration (AGGI) was created to oversee the implementation of the Framework for the Integration of Women in APEC.
-Upon expiration of the AGGI’s mandate in 2002, the Gender Focal Point Network (GFPN) was established, aimed at maintaining awareness on gender issues within APEC, provide a mechanism to integrate gender considerations into APEC activities and provide policy advice on gender issues.
+Upon expiration of the AGGI’s mandate in 2002, the Gender Focal Point Network (GFPN) was established to maintain awareness on gender issues within APEC, providing a mechanism to integrate gender considerations into APEC activities and provide policy advice on gender issues.

-Eventually, the WLN and the GFPN would lead to the creation of the APEC Policy Partnership on Women and the Economy (PPWE) in 2011.
+Eventually, the WLN and the GFPN created the APEC Policy Partnership on Women and the Economy (PPWE) in 2011.